thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express_HTTP_Server.desc.md

 git commit -m 'Send all guest records from the database'
 ```

-Right now, your HTTP server can only send back all the records from the database.
-It would be much more useful if your HTTP server could send back individual records as well.
+Right now, your Express server can only send back all the records from the database.
+It would be much more useful if your Express server could send back individual records as well.

 Let's fix that by refactoring the `serverExpress.js` file with the following code.